sjlombardo/convert-to-strip/README.md

-# Convert to STRIP
+# Convert to Codebook

-A simple conversion tool to help users migrate from SplashID and 1Password to [STRIP](http://getstrip.com/), a password manager from Zetetic.
-The Convert to STRIP utility is free to use and runs on Windows and OS X.
+A simple conversion tool to help users migrate from SplashID and 1Password to [Codebook](http://getstrip.com/), a password manager from Zetetic.
+The Convert to Codebook utility is free to use and runs on Windows and OS X.

+<small>Note: this utility was formely named "Convert to Codebook"</small>

 ## Getting Started